Taking to the water in your power boat, sailboat, jet ski, or canoe is a great way to enjoy Colorado’s many waterways.

 Registration is required for all power boats and sail boats operating on Colorado waters.
 Boating accidents that result in injury or death, or damage beyond $500 must be reported using a Boating Accident Report Form.

-Motorboats and sailboats must have an ANS Stamp prior to launching in Colorado in 2019.
+Motorboats and sailboats must have an ANS Stamp prior to launching in Colorado.

 Boat owners are required to purchase the ANS Stamp and operators must retain proof of purchase (electronic or printed receipt) on his or her person, the motorboat or sailboat, when operating the vessel (C.R.S.
 33-10.5-104.5).